Financial enforcement

 1. statutory debt arises from specific revenue raising powers granted to all local authorities such as council tax or NNDR

-2. contractual debts arising either from the local authorities commercial or residential activities such as rent arrears and service charge arrears for both residential and commercial properties and those arising from charges agreed by the council
+2. contractual debts arising either from the local authorities commercial or residential activities such as rent arrears and service charge arrears for both residential and commercial properties and those arising from charges agreed

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.